efeslab/heterogeneous-papers/DevirtualizingMemory/README.md

 ### Notable Design Details/Strengths [Up to 2 details/strengths]

-- Store available contiguous permissions at a coarse granularity, result in a compact page table structure (smaller page table)
-- Access Validation Cache (AVC).
-The compact page table enables AVC to cache all level Page Table Entries (PTEs).
+- Store available contiguous permissions at a coarse granularity, result in a compact page table structure (smaller page table).
+The compact page table enables Access Validation Cache (AVC)  to cache all level Page Table Entries (PTEs).
 Thus AVC is more efficient than conventional TLB+PWC (Page Walk Cache).
+- Preload on Reads, overlap memory access latency and Devirtualized Access Validation (DAV) latency.
+Will waste a little energy if the page is non-identity mapped.

 ### Limitations/Weaknesses [up to 2 weaknesses]